Orville Jenkins Articles Menu

 The more philosophical thinkers, Deists and others influenced by the Enlightenment vision of a new free world, avoided both the extremes of the French fiasco, and even maintained their cultural loyalty to the Homeland and its cultural and religious heritage.

 It was so bad that the people revolted against their "saviors," who had become even worse than their previous oppressors, and invited a caretaker monarch to come over from Europe to reestablish a royal balance.
-The "legitimate" royal succession finally fell upon a German branch of the family, who knew little and cared less about those troublesome colonies across the water, leading to renewed dissatisfaction in the New World.
+The "legitimate" royal succession finally fell upon a German branch of the family, who knew little and cared less about those troublesome colonies across the water, leading to renewed dissatisfaction in the New Worlds.

 Religious Foundations?